Home / Journals / CMES / Vol.25, No.2, 2008

 CMES-Computer Modeling in Engineering & Sciences, Vol.25, No.2, pp. 81-98, 2008, DOI:10.3970/cmes.2008.025.081

 Abstract This paper presents a multidisciplinary design and optimization method of power transmission lines.
 This optimization method solves both mechanical and electrical problems by a new strongly coupled method that also optimizes the potential designs using a genetic algorithm.
 A multi-objective function is formulated to simplify a constrained typical optimization problem into an unconstrained one.
 The scope of this work is the sizing and configuration optimization problem with fixed topology.
 The method is applied to a railway overhead transmission line.
 The genetic algorithm is applied to mechanical, electrical and electromechanical optimization problems obtaining good results.
-Finally, the solution of the electromechanical… More >
+Finally, More >

 • Open AccessOpen Access